open-zaak/open-zaak/docs/installation/reference/import.rst

 .. note::

     This bulk import was specifically implemented for Documenten API using the (default) filestorage backend.
-    It does function correctly for other backends such as Azure blob storage or AWS S3 storage, but it might not be as performant.
+    It does function correctly for other backends such as Azure blob storage or S3 storage, but it might not be as performant.

-    In addition to this, the behavior of the bulk import for filesystem storage and blob storage with regard to existing files is slightly different: with filesystem storage, if a file already exists on storage at the path defined in the metadata file, this existing file will be overwritten by the imported file.
+    In addition to this, the behavior of the bulk import for filesystem storage compared to blob storage and S3 storage with regard to existing files is slightly different: with filesystem storage, if a file already exists on storage at the path defined in the metadata file, this existing file will be overwritten by the imported file.
-    For blob storage, a suffix is appended to the filename to make sure the original file is not overwritten.
+    For blob storage and s3 storage, a suffix is appended to the filename to make sure the original file is not overwritten.

 Configuration
 --------------